TWEAKS+inspiration : Spring Cleaning, etc

 It's now so bright in here!

 The minimum scaffold rental is 30 days.
 While I didn't need it that long, the window washers were happy to use last week.
 Yesterday, the scaffolding was removed.
-That completes my spring cleaning for 2026.
-I'm sure something else will come up soon - doesn't always?
+I think that completes my spring cleaning for 2026 but since we have a month to go before summer, I'm sure something else will come up - doesn't it always?
 In the meantime, enjoy your Sunday!